coff33ninja/katheryne/docs/UserGuide.md

 - "Compare Ayaka and Ganyu as DPS"

 The assistant can handle both specific queries about game mechanics and broader strategic questions about team composition and meta analysis.

+## Advanced Examples

+### Example: Generating Detailed Team Composition Advice

+You can use the assistant to ask for team synergy recommendations: